 The colour wheel is an abstract illustrative organisation of colour hues around a circle, which shows the relationships between primary colours, secondary colours and tertiary colours.

-• Primary colours: red, yellow and blue
+- Primary colours: red, yellow and blue

-All other colours are derived from these three hues.
+All other colours are derived from these three hues. - Secondary colours: green, orange and purple

-• Tertiary colours: yellow-orange, red-orange, red-purple, blue-purple, blue-green & yellow-green.
+These colours are created by mixing the primary colors. - Tertiary colours: yellow-orange, red-orange, red-purple, blue-purple, blue-green & yellow-green.
 These colours are created by mixing a primary and a secondary colour.

-• Complementary colours: any two colours which are directly opposite each other on the colour wheel, such as red and green and red-purple and yellow-green.
+- Complementary colours: any two colours which are directly opposite each other on the colour wheel, such as red and green and red-purple and yellow-green.

-• Neutral colours: white, black, and grey
+- Neutral colours: white, black, and grey

 Value is one of the most noticeable aspects of colour, and the easiest way to see this is to convert your design to greyscale.
 High value contrast areas will tend to stand out first.

-Did you know that people make up their minds within 90 seconds of their initial interactions with products and about 60‐90 percent of the assessment is based on colours alone
+Did you know that people make up their minds within 90 seconds of their initial interactions with products and about 60‐90 percent of the assessment is based on colours alone.

 The Colour Models